Appalachian Dog

-Appalachian Dog is a 2025 Southern Gothic Drama film and feature directorial debut from Colin Henning.
-Set in Post-War Appalachia, the Southern Gothic film oversees the tense reunion between a tailor husband and seamstress wife.
+Appalachian Dog is a 2025 Southern Gothic drama film and feature directorial debut from Colin Henning.
+Set in Post-War Appalachia, the film oversees the tense reunion between a tailor husband and seamstress wife.
 The film was written and directed by Henning, who also stars alongside Georgia Morgan, Hayleigh Hart Franklin, and Brooke Elizabeth.

 The film was produced by Colin Henning, Chad Hylton, and Georgia Morgan.
 It is the first feature film by Henning and Hylton's production company, C.H.
 Squared Films.

 Plot

 In the winter of 1946, Appalachia, a tailor Teddy Henry is returning home from war.
 His seamstress wife (and business partner), Marion, is preparing for his arrival, and to introduce him to her new friend, Peggie, who, while Teddy was away, has stepped into his place, sewing.
 When Teddy arrives, Marion is taken aback by his glasses; he was always 'blind as a bat' but was taught to sew through feeling.
 Tensions arise when during his 'Welcome Home' dinner, Teddy discovers that his hand is no longer steady enough to sew.
 That night, Marion and Teddy come to the agreement that he will oversee the finances and Marion will do the sewing.

 Teddy struggles adjusting to life back at home, while Marion also struggles - to maintain the independence she gained while he was away.
 The two are at odds when Teddy orders Marion to fire Peggie and lower prices.
 Acting on her neighbor Cate's advice, Marion takes Teddy on a picnic by the river to create more intimacy.
 The two have sex, and during this, Marion reaches for Teddy's glasses in the grass - and breaks them.

 Now unable to read or sew for his and Marion's business, Teddy joins Cate on her farm for manual labor, since her husband has been sick since returning from war.
 Teddy agrees to Marion's plea to keep Peggie on, as long as Marion agrees to never raise prices.
 As Marion and Peggie continue to work together, they grow closer - as do Cate and Teddy.

 While getting ready for work one day, Teddy finds a hole in his sock - and notices his hand is suddenly steady.
 Alone, he attempts to mend the sock - and does so flawlessly.
 In an almost panic, he rips the perfect stitch open and throws the socks to the side.

 Later that day, after completing a wedding gown together, Marion and Peggie celebrate, and share a single glass of Moonshine.
 This leads to the two almost kissing, but Peggie rejects Marion.
 Marion, distraught, leaves in a hurry, with the excuse that she must deliver a pair of socks to Teddy - grabbing the pair Teddy ripped that morning.
 At Cate's farm, Marion arrives breathless, socks in hand.
 She confronts Cate and orders Teddy to put on the socks.
 He eventually complies, and sends Marion away.